 With just over 50 public hospitals in the state, as reported by the Kaiser Family Foundation, the medical community here is necessarily tight-knit.
 But the demands that will be coming in the near future are going to necessitate significant expansion in the number of medical office administrators, particularly in Western Montana, where the Census Bureau has found population growth rates as high as 25 percent.

-That trend is part of what is leading the state Department of Labor and Industry to predict a 20.8 percent increase in the number of healthcare administration jobs in the state by 2026.
-That come out to 140 openings per year in the field, a combination of new positions with turnover in existing roles.
+That trend is part of what is leading the state Department of Labor and Industry to predict a 15.7 percent increase in the number of healthcare administration jobs in the state between 2018 and 2028.
+That come out to 150 openings per year in the field, a combination of new positions with turnover in existing roles.

 Healthcare Administration Salaries by City